Founded in 2015 by Dr. Selin Yildiz Nielsen and Sherry MacKay,

 Although Riverside county welcomes many refugees every year, there has never been a formally funded organization to support these families.
 Refugees were not even getting the three months of support that they were entitled.
-We focus on women and children, who often arrive with minimal English and lack of knowledge on how to “survive” in the US.
+We focus on women and children, who often arrive with minimal English and lack of knowledge on how to “survive” in the United States.
 Glocally Connected offers free English classes to the women, providing free transportation and daycare, and equally important: creating a community for these women, and rallying additional resources and support from the community.

 Glocally Connected is a nonprofit organization that promotes community building in order to support the refugee population.

 An interconnected dialogue to promote refugee rights and to see refugees integrated into their new community.

 Write grants to provide support to meet the local needs,

 Connect refugees to the resources they need to improve their lives in their new community,

 Lobby at the local, state, and national level about public policies affecting refugees in the United States,

 Lead local and national campaigns to increase public awareness around refugees, resettlement, and effective legislation.

 Establish mentoring relationships between community members and refugees,

 Develop partnerships with educational institutions,